-The team's lawyers are specialised in all areas of information technology, media and telecommunications (fixed and mobile networks), particularly with regard to the regulation of electronic communications, the regulation of content, Internet sales, e-commerce in general, domain names, as well as software licensing, development and distribution.
+The team's lawyers are specialised in all areas of information technology, media and telecommunications (fixed and mobile networks), particularly with regard to the regulation of electronic communications, the regulation of content, Internet sales, e-commerce in general, domain names, as well as software licensing, development and distribution, cloud computing and technological outsourcing.
 We also advise postal service providers on various projects.